signalfx/integrations/signalfx-agent/README.md

 `signalfx-agent/bin/signalfx-agent -config <path to config.yaml>`.
 The Smart Agent logs only to stdout/err so it is up to you to direct that to a log file or other log management system if you wish to persist logs.
+See the
-See the [signalfx-agent command](https://github.com/signalfx/signalfx-agent/tree/master/docs/signalfx-agent.1.man) doc for more information on supported command flags.
+<a target="_blank" href="https://github.com/signalfx/signalfx-agent/tree/master/docs/signalfx-agent.1.man">signalfx-agent command</a> doc for more information on
+supported command flags.

 #### Privileges

-When using the [host observer](https://github.com/signalfx/signalfx-agent/tree/master/docs/observers/host.md), the Smart Agent requires the [Linux capabilities](http://man7.org/linux/man-pages/man7/capabilities.7.html) `DAC_READ_SEARCH` and `SYS_PTRACE`, both of which are necessary to allow the
+When using the <a target="_blank" href="https://github.com/signalfx/signalfx-agent/tree/master/docs/observers/host.md">host observer</a>, the Smart Agent requires the [Linux capabilities](http://man7.org/linux/man-pages/man7/capabilities.7.html) `DAC_READ_SEARCH` and `SYS_PTRACE`, both of which are necessary to allow the